 The intro does a good job of hooking you in:

 The players, weary from striking but eager to upstage their replacements, would arrive in the middle of the week.
 There would be workouts, youth clinics, autograph sessions, home run derbies, all for free.
 Then on Friday night the main event would begin, a weekend slate of games featuring teams stocked from a pool of perennial All-Stars and a dozen future Hall of Famers.
 In one city one weekend, Barry Bonds, Kirby Puckett and Paul O’Neill might share the same outfield, while squaring off against Roger Clemens.
 In another town on another weekend, it might be Pedro Martinez’s turn to stare down a lineup anchored by Frank Thomas, Larry Walker and Cal Ripken Jr.

 This idea was very close to happening – Reebok was a sponsor, CBS was a broadcast partner, stadiums across the country were prepared – but it never happened: “Just days before the replacements were to start the regular season, and the players were to begin training for their renegade tour, future Supreme Court Justice Sonia Sotomayor effectively ended the work stoppage with an injunction issued by the U.S. District Court.”

 Hopefully, we/the players never have to consider an alternative like this again.
-But if the league doesn’t find a way to start this season, a little barnstorming with hybrid teams could be a lot of fun.
+But if the current dispute rages on for much longer?
+If MLB doesn’t come to the table with a reasonable offer any time soon?
 But again … no, thanks.
 Let’s just do MLB, mmk?